The Springfield Connection

 "The Springfield Connection" is the twenty-third episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on May 7, 1995.
+It originally aired on Fox in the United States on May 7, 1995.
 In the episode, Marge deals with corruption and crime when she joins the Springfield police force.

 The episode was written by Jonathan Collier, with input from David Mirkin, and directed by Mark Kirkland.
 The episode's story was inspired by executive producer Mike Reiss' wife, who had debated becoming a police officer.
 "The Springfield Connection" drew on influences from the 1980s police drama Hill Street Blues and the 1971 film The French Connection, and includes references to McGruff the Crime Dog and the theme music to Star Wars.

 Reviews in The Sydney Morning Herald and DVD Movie Guide were favorable, and the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide cited Marge's police training as the highlight of the episode.

 Contributors to compilation works analyzing The Simpsons from philosophical and cultural perspectives have cited and discussed the episode.
 Marge's experiences in the episode are compared to the character Rita from the stage comedy Educating Rita by Willy Russell in a literary analysis of the play.

 Plot

 On their way home from an orchestra performance, Homer and Marge pass through a seedy part of town.
 Snake entices Homer to play his Three-card Monte game and cheats him of $20.
 When Marge exposes the con, Snake flees.
 Marge chases after him and knocks him unconscious with a garbage can lid, giving her a sense of exhilaration.
 Finding her everyday routine dull and boring, she joins the Springfield police force.

 At first, Marge enjoys being a police officer, but is soon discouraged by the laziness of her fellow officers and rampant law-breaking behavior of Springfield's citizens, including Homer, who illegally parks across three handicapped spaces.
 Marge tries to ticket him, then arrests him after he takes her police hat and taunts her.

 Upon his release from jail, Homer hosts an illegal poker game and stumbles across Herman running a jean-counterfeiting operation in the Simpsons' garage.
 Marge arrives and arrests Herman and his henchmen as they are about to assault Homer.
 While Marge is handcuffing his minions, Herman takes Homer hostage and flees to Bart's tree house.
 Herman tries to escape using a pair of counterfeit jeans as a rope, but he falls to the ground when they rip.
 Marge knows Herman's attempted escape is doomed because of the jeans' shoddy stitching, which she recognizes from years of buying jeans for her husband and children.

-After Wiggum and the other officers confiscate the counterfeit jeans for their personal use, the chief informs Marge that they cannot detain Herman because the evidence has mysteriously disappeared.
+After Wiggum and the other officers confiscate the counterfeit jeans for their personal use, the chief informs Marge that they cannot detain Herman because the evidence has “mysteriously disappeared”.
 Upset at the corruption on the force, Marge resigns.